 Molokhia is named after the leafy green that the stew consists of, also known as jute mallow (corchorus olitorius).

 It’s packed with essential vitamins such as iron and potassium, Vitamin C, & Vitamin B6 and therefor a great, healthy Egyptian food.

-Still today fattah is a main dish in the first day of the Islamic feast (Eid-al-adha).
-It is a combination of crispy bread, rice, meat and vinegar/tomato sauce.
+Still today fattah is the main dish on the first day of the Islamic feast (Eid-al-Adha).
+It is a combination of crispy bread, rice, meat, and vinegar/tomato sauce.

 Although it’s a simple dish it is satisfying and you won’t be disappointed.

 Some Unique Egyptian Holiday Foods You May Want To Taste